-mamundok, to go up the mountain, and desert the state.
+Indeed, peristatism encourages the center of gravity to be at the rebel peripheries, the red areas.
+The most militant Filipinos are encouraged to mamundok, to go up the mountain, and desert the state.
 This leaves the cities impoverished of militants.
 Those who remain chant "peace talks, ituloy!" (continue the peace talks!).
 Yes, but what if we want class war?
 Just as the Moscow-aligned communist parties called for no war with the USSR, National Democracy calls for peace with the CPP-NPA-NDF.
 To be clear, this isn't an indictment of the peace process.
 Realistically, the peace process can be used to push reforms in alignment with the National Democratic agenda and defend the autonomy of rebel peripheries.
 It is just that the push for the peace process saw the old communist party-the PKP-1930-become best buddies with the dictator Marcos Sr. and then sometime later, Duterte's presidential campaign for a peace process resulted in disastrous opportunism from National Democracy in exchange for false promises of peace talks.

 The peristatism of the rebel peripheries have another effect in an unexpected way.
-In the past two decades, we have seen an uncountable number of urban insurrections across the world: the Arab Spring, Occupy, the squares movement, Yellow Vests, the George Floyd uprisings, and many others.
+In the past two decades, we have seen an uncountable number of urban insurrections across the world: the Arab Spring.
+Occupy, the squares movement, Yellow Vests, the George Floyd uprisings, and many others.
 Yet the Philippines has not seen an urban insurrection of a similar caliber precisely because the most militant elements leave the city for mamundok.
 Indeed, when urban insurrections did happen in the Philippines, as in the 1986 People Power Revolution (also called EDSA Uno), and again in 2001 EDSA Dos and the failed EDSA Tres, rebel peripheries played a very small part.
 (To their credit, while their rebel peripheries played a small part, National Democracy in the urban centers did participate in EDSA Uno and Dos.)
 The CPP-NPA-NDF essentially allowed the liberal oligarchic opposition to take lead in EDSA Uno, leaving the left out in the cold as the oligarchy and the political dynasties was reinstated, leaving the working classes without leadership.

 Peristatism also lives in isolation, and isolation often coincides with poverty.
 It is not necessarily that peristatism causes poverty, but that they coincide together.
 Indeed, the anarchy of the peripheries is anarchic precisely because these peripheries lack integration with the State and the world-capitalist system, leading to underdevelopment.
 It is not a coincidence that impoverished peripheries become rebel peripheries.
-It is said that in Bicol, "where the road ends, insurgency begins."7 The Soviet Union and other so-called socialist states were isolated, and while we the dragon aspect of the CPP resulted in a disastrous demobilization and fragmentation.
+It is said that in Bicol, "where the road ends, insurthe National Democratic revolution.4 In this sense, the dragon aspect of the CPP resulted in a disastrous demobilization and fragmentation.
 To this day, the CPP has not recovered the heights of its mobilization reached since the ending of the dictatorship.